 If you're lucky enough to go through "daylight savings" (insert sarcasm), you may notice the effects it has on your body.
 Here are some tips that can help you navigate this change so your health doesn’t get all wacko!

-Tip 1: Slightly adjust your day.
+Tip 1: Stick to your regular schedule and then slightly adjust your schedule.
 If you’ve been going to be at 10 pm, then you want to get to bed by 9 pm.
-You can then transition your body into going to bed later incrementally…15 min later, then 30 min…etc. Basically, you want to keep your same sleep and wake up time.
+You can then transition your body into going to bed later incrementally…15 min later, then 30 min…etc. Basically, you want to keep your same sleep and wake-up time.

 Tip 3: If you notice having difficulty getting to bed at your “normal” time, try passionflower, lavender oil, magnesium (CALM is really good for this or an Epsom salt bath with lavender oil), 5-HTP, Melatonin.
 Basically, you want to increase your melatonin production earlier in the evening and typically we start blasting our artificial lights earlier in the evening since the sun is setting earlier, this isn’t a bad thing, but most people leave these lights on (refer to tip 2).
 If you’re feeling a little “blue” get some serotonin boosters into your diet.

 Tip 4: Focus more on your meditation and relaxation practices.
-Especially since it’s November going into December, a time when we’re typically focusing more on gratitude and spending time with our loved ones.
-Now the reason why I say focus on relaxation at this time is that studies show that heart attacks increase during time changes.
+Especially in the fall months, a time when we’re typically focusing more on gratitude and spending time with our loved ones.
+Now the reason why I say focus on relaxation at this time is that studies show that heart attacks increase during fall/winter months when the climate is typically cooler.
 The altered sleep patterns will increase stress hormones increases overall inflammation.